RoKaTG/ExaTeam-2025/README.md

 - **Arm Compiler for Linux (ACfL)**: Utilized for architecture-specific optimizations, significantly outperforming GCC in final benchmarks.
 - **SLURM Integration**: Automated job submission scripts for benchmarking and scalability analysis.

+## Notes
+- Note that to see all the version of our random generator, You need to check the RNG branch.
 ---

 ## Performance Results